yonkov/nasio-blocks/readme.txt

 = Can I customize how many posts appear in the post slider? = Yes, you can set the number of posts to display, filter by category, and adjust how many slides appear at once on different screen sizes.

+= Can I show custom post types using the post slider, e.g. projects, courses, movies, etc.? = Yes, this is possible in the [pro version](https://nasio-blocks.nasiothemes.com/) of the plugin.

 = Can I customize the height and the overlay ratio of the content slider? = Yes, you can control these settings per slide.
 Select a cover block from the content slider, click on Styles tab and adjust accordingly.